-Wildcard and Truncation – You can use wildcards (* and ?) symbols to search PITTCat+.
+Wildcard and Truncation – You can use wildcards (* and ?) symbols to search PittCat.

 In order to view and use this tutorial, users should download Adobe Shockwave Player 7 or later.
 The tutorial is best viewed using speakers or headphones.

-PITTCat+ is the gateway searching tool for all of the materials owned by the University Library system (ULS), including articles, books, e-books, journals, e-journals, e-audio and e-video, digital images, government documents, microfilm and movies.
+PittCat is the main searching tool for all of the materials owned by the University Library System (ULS), including articles, books, ebooks, journal articles, ejournals, audio and video, digital images, government documents, microfilm and movies.